Mississippi Braves

 Team History[edit]

 The Mississippi Braves, of the Double-A Southern League and briefly in Double-A South, went from being owned and operated by the MLB club with the most O&Os to the portfolio of the company that went from owning no minor-league teams to owning more than anyone else in a single day.
-The Atlanta Braves farmhands play their home games at Trustmark Park in Pearl, MS.
+The Atlanta Braves farmhands played their home games at Trustmark Park in Pearl, MS.

-The M-Braves are among the teams Endeavor Group Holdings acquired in late 2021 and put under its newly created Diamond Baseball Holdings subsidiary.
+The M-Braves were among the teams Endeavor Group Holdings acquired in late 2021 and put under its newly created Diamond Baseball Holdings subsidiary.
 The day the creation of DBH as announced, its purchase of nine farm clubs was also announced.[1]
 Endeavor, which was created in a merger of two talent agencies, also owns Ultimate Fighting Championship and Miss Universe.
 However, after the MLB Players Association threatened to block Endeavor talent agents from representing professional baseball players on the grounds that a talent agency owning baseball teams is a conflict of interest, Endeavor sold DBH to the equity firm Silver Lake Partners - a major investor in Endeavor.

 2005[edit]